josquin-research-project/jrp-scores/README.md

 Individual composers' works are archived independently, and each of their repositories can be viewed by clicking in the first column of the table below.
-Each composer is assigned a unique three-letter code listed in the first column that is the name of the directory/folder in the meta-repository which contains each composer's works.
+Each composer is assigned a unique three-letter code listed in the first column that is the name of the directory in the meta-repository which contains each composer's works.